-Ocean State Improv Festival Comes to Contemporary Theater Company In Wakefield
+Ocean State Improv Festival Comes to Contemporary Theater Company in Wakefield

 POPULAR

 The lights go up.
 Actors step onstage.
-The audience does not know what's about to happen… and neither do the performers.
-That magic moment that holds the potential for anything to unfold is the driving force behind the Ocean State Improv Festival, which will take the stage at The Contemporary Theater Company in Wakefield, Rhode Island June 7-11.
+The audience does not know what is about to happen… and neither do the performers.
+That magic moment that holds the potential for anything to unfold is the driving force behind the Ocean State Improv Festival, which will take the stage at the Contemporary Theater Company in Wakefield, Rhode Island June 7-11.

 The Contemporary Theater Company invites theater lovers, comedy enthusiasts, and anyone seeking a unique and engaging entertainment experience to join them at the Ocean State Improv Festival.
 Whether you're a die-hard fan of improv or new to the art form, this event promises to leave you inspired, entertained and eager for more.